Heat (1995 film): Pre-production

 On April 5, 1994, Mann was reported to have abandoned his earlier plan to shoot a biopic of James Dean in favor of directing Heat, producing it with Art Linson.
 The film marks the first on-screen appearance together of Al Pacino and Robert De Niro.
 Both actors had starred in The Godfather Part II but, owing to the film's story structure, they are not seen in the same scene.
 Pacino and De Niro were Mann's first choices for the roles of Hanna and McCauley, respectively, and they both immediately agreed to act.

 Mann assigned Janice Polley, a former collaborator on The Last of the Mohicans, as the film's location manager, along with Lori Balton, who primarily handled scouting duties.
 Scouting locations lasted from August to December 1994.
 Mann requested locations that had not appeared on film before, in which Balton was successful—fewer than 10 of the 85 filming locations were previously used.
 The most challenging shooting location proved to be Los Angeles International Airport, with the film crew nearly missing the shot due to a threat to the airport by the Unabomber.

 To make the long shootout more realistic, they hired British ex-Special Air Service sergeant Andy McNab as a technical weapons trainer and adviser.
 He designed a weapons-training curriculum to train the actors for three months using live ammunition before shooting with blanks for the actual take and worked with training them for the bank robbery.
 The training worked so well, the U.S Army used parts of the film to train new soldiers.

 Casting

 De Niro was the first cast member to receive the film script, showing it to Pacino, who also wanted to be part of the film.
 De Niro believed that Heat was a "very good story, had a particular feel to it, a reality and authenticity".
 In 2016, Pacino revealed that he viewed his character as having been under the influence of cocaine throughout the film.

-Mann took Kilmer, Sizemore and De Niro to Folsom State Prison to interview actual career criminals to prepare for their roles.
-While researching her role, Judd met several former prostitutes who became housewives.

 Keanu Reeves was offered the role of Chris Shiherlis, but he turned it down in favor of playing Hamlet at the Manitoba Theatre Centre.
 As a result, Val Kilmer was given the role.
 Jon Bon Jovi also auditioned.
+Mann took Kilmer, Sizemore and De Niro to Folsom State Prison to interview actual career criminals to prepare for their roles.
+While researching her role, Judd met several former prostitutes who became housewives.

+Xander Berkeley was considered to reprise his role as Waingro from L.A.
+Takedown, but a prior commitment to Barb Wire led to a scheduling conflict for that part.
+He was still offered an appearance as a different character, and is the only actor to show up in both versions.